t-sharing/slack-ai-summary/README.md

 If you don't specify a channel, it will summarize the current channel.

-### Summarize a thread
+### Summarize a thread or message

 1. Click the "..." (more actions) menu on any message
 2. Select "Summarize this thread"
+3. The bot will determine if the message is:
+   - Part of a thread (either as parent or reply): It will summarize the entire thread
+   - A standalone message: It will summarize just that message
-3. The summary will be posted as a reply in the thread
+4. The summary will be posted as a reply to maintain context

 ### Important Notes